Skip to Content

 In my opinion, this is the worst feature of Genie+, as it forces you to be on your phone all the time, disconnecting you from your experience.

-I’m hoping in the future Disney will allow guests to pre-select 3 lanes like with the FastPass system.
-That way guests can be more present with their friends and family while at the theme parks.
+I’m hoping Disney will allow guests to pre-select 3 lanes in the future, like how they did with the FastPass system.
+That way guests can be more present with their friends and family at the theme parks.

 How many Lightning Lanes do you get per day?